Navigation

 Barbara Cartwright- Staff Governor

-I have been part of the team at Stratton C of E Primary School for six years.
-I am currently a teacher in Class 4 and subject lead for Reading and French.
+I have been part of the team at Stratton C of E Primary School for seven years.
+I am currently a teacher in Class 6 and subject lead for Reading and French.
 I am excited to be part of the Governing Body and to have the opportunity to help shape and continue to strengthen our school and community.

 I have a degree in French with Politics from Newcastle University and qualified as a teacher in London.
 My husband and I moved to Cirencester 16 years ago and we now have two school aged children.
 Outside of school, I like to read and go to the gym.